Abubakar Muhammad Zakaria

 Abubakar Muhammad Zakaria Mojumder (আবু বকর মুহাম্মাদ যাকারিয়া মজুমদার) is a Bangladeshi Islamic Islamic scholar, media personality, professor, writer, preacher and Islamic speaker.
-He is currently serving as a professor in the Department of Fiqh and Legal Studies at Islamic University Kushtia.
+He is currently serving as a professor in the Department of Al Fiqh and Law at Islamic University Kushtia.
 He has been discussing Islamic programs and Islam in various newspapers and magazines on various Bangladeshi television channels, including NTV, Peace TV and so on.

 He also gives sermons at various Islamic "mahfils" and pre-Jumah Khutba at various places.
 His "Tafsir Zakaria" has been published by King Fahad Printing Press, the official publication of Saudi Arabia, which is appreciated by the Muslim readers of Bengal.
 His two Arabic books, Al-Hundusiyyah Wa Ta'assuru Fi Ba'dil Firaqil Islamiyyati Biha and Shirk fil Kadim wal Hadith are very popular in the Arab world.
 Besides, his books are also in curriculum in public higher studies of Bangladesh.